Bhaavya/EducationalWeb/README.md

     c.
 Run: wsl --install -d Ubuntu

-Step 5: In the Ubuntu terminal, run the program on the local machine
+Running EduWeb on local machine:

+Step 1:

-    a. cd into /mnt/c/Users
+    a.
+In a new Ubuntu terminal, cd into pdf.js/build/generic/web

     b.
-From there, cd into wherever you saved the web directory

-    c.
-Run the following command: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 If the program times out, run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 --timeout 600 This means the program will run for 600 extra seconds before timing out.
-Feel free to increase this number to allow for more time.

-After installation, to start up project:
+Run the command: gulp server
+        b.1. gulp ensures that the lecture slides appear on the website

+Step 2:

-    1. Run in Ubuntu terminal: sudo service redis-server start
+    1. Run in a separate Ubuntu terminal: sudo service redis-server start

     2. In the same Ubuntu terminal, cd into web directory (usually a path beginning with /mnt/c/Users).
 Then run: redis-server --port 8097
         2.a.
 This starts up redis

+Step 3:

-    3. In a separate Ubuntu terminal, cd into /pdf.js/build/generic/web.
-Then run: gulp server 3.a.
-This starts up gulp
+    a.
+In a separate Ubuntu terminal, cd into wherever you saved the web directory (usually a path beginning with /mnt/c/Users)

+    b.
+Run the following command: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 If the program times out, run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 --timeout 600 This means the program will run for 600 extra seconds before timing out.
+Feel free to increase this number to allow for more time.

+Step 4:

+    a.
+To allow for functionality of search bar(s), connect to vpn.illinois.edu

 ### Here are instructions for data/model-related files: